LeoCyclope/aws-python-lambda-layers-generator-docker/README.md

 Lambda is an amazing AWS Service allowing you to develop serverless functions.

+There is a full detailed tutorial on medium on how to use this repo: [Link to Medium Tutorial](link to it)

 # Pre-Requisites

 You must have Docker Installed.
 You can get Docker following this link: [Get Docker](https://docs.docker.com/get-docker/)